 One final note on micro-caps.

-As you can see, illiquid micro-caps (such as MEDXF, PIOE, and GLGI) generated a 15.4% average return from 1972 to 2017 while liquid micro-caps with hundreds of millions of shares outstanding (such as GNUS) have generated an average return of just 1.3%.
-I tend to look for stocks with 20 million shares outstanding or less, but it’s not a hard and fast rule; one of the stocks in my Cabot Micro-Cap Insider portfolio has 90 million shares outstanding.
-But in general, the less liquidity the better.
+As shown above, illiquid micro-caps (such as PIOE, DMLP, and DS) have generated a 15.4% average return from 1972 to 2017 while liquid micro-caps with hundreds of millions of shares outstanding (such as BONZ) have generated an average return of just 1.3%.

 Remember this statistic when you are tempted to chase the next high-flying micro-cap!

-Disclosure: Rich Howe owns shares in GLGI, MEDXF and PIOE.
-Rich will only buy shares after he has shared his recommendation with Cabot Micro-Cap Insider members and he will follow his own rating guidelines.
+Disclosure: Rich Howe owns shares in PIOE, DMLP and DS.
+Rich will only buy shares after he has shared his recommendation with Cabot Micro-Cap Insider subscribers and he will follow his own rating guidelines.
 To become a Cabot Micro-Cap Insider subscriber, click here.

 *This post has been updated from an original version, published in 2020.